Published on October 5, 2024

 There are several ways in which this can be done:

-• Rebuilding trust also includes reaffirming the core duties of a doctor – empathy, compassion, and patient-centered care.
+- Rebuilding trust also includes reaffirming the core duties of a doctor – empathy, compassion, and patient-centred care.
 When doctors promote this practice during consultations, it helps restore the trust that patients once had in the profession.

 Other medical school interview questions: